 Every professor has their own teaching style.
 Some professors may provide you with study notes prior to lectures so that you may get a general idea about what to prepare.
 Some lecturers want students to learn independently through textbooks and research.
 You can ask your seniors how they studied the subject if you have such lecturers.

 Some lecturers assign coursework and assignments based on the knowledge that is evaluated mainly through exams.
 As a result, you should concentrate more on such topics and questions.

 There are numerous resources available to assist you in your academic endeavors.
 To enhance your studying performance and reinforce the concepts in Physiology, you should use all of the resources and a variety of learning approaches.
-You can use your textbooks, class handouts, reading materials, and lab materials provided by your lecturer, as well as various online resources available to students.
+You can take advantage of your textbooks, class handouts, reading materials, lab material your professor provides, and also there are many Online Study Resources & Notes that are accessible to students.

 You can gain access to our Medical Resources Library, which has over 300 medical presentations and other medical resources that will benefit you throughout your career.